 ICSI or intracytoplasmic sperm injection in Mexico is a method of fertilization where a single sperm is injected into the center of a fertile egg.
-ICSI is a technique used with all IVF treatments to increase the chance of success.
+ICSI is a technique used with all IVF treatments in Mexico to increase the chance of pregnancy success.

 The sperm is inserted into the center of the egg’s cytoplasm using a thin, hollow needle.
 Once the eggs are fertilized, implantation into the woman’s uterus occurs.

-For the largest opportunity to save on costs, IVF clinics in Puerto Vallarta, Cancun, Guadalajara, and Cancun offer ICSI packages to US couples with highly cost effective options.
+For the largest opportunity to save on costs, IVF clinics in Puerto Vallarta, Cancun, Guadalajara, and Cancun offer ICSI packages to US couples with cost effective options.

 A Good Candidate for ICSI Mexico